vmware-labs/yaml-jsonpath/README.md

 ### Filters: `[?()]`

-This matches selects a subsequence of each sequence node in the input slice satisfying the filter expression.
+This matcher selects a subset of each node in the input satisfying the filter expression.

-Filter expression are composed of three kinds of term:
+Filter expressions are composed of three kinds of term:
 * `@` terms which produce a slice of descendants of the current node being matched (which is a node in one of the input sequences).
 Any path expression may be appended after the `@` to determine which descendants to include.
 * `$` terms which produce a slice of descendants of the root node.
 Any path expression may be appended after the `$` to determine which descendants to include.
 * Integer, floating point, and string literals (enclosed in single quotes, e.g. 'x').